The star sommelier on the foundation of the enjoyment of life & the maturity of the consumer

 Gerhard Retter Austrian maître and sommelier

-Gerhard Retter - multiple-award-winning star sommerliers, TV-personality and maître in various prominent restaurants and hotels in Germany, Austria and Europe.
-These include the Aubergine by Eckart Witzigmann, the Adlon Hotel Berlin and cooperations with Gordon Ramsey in London.
-Now, Retter runs the Cordo in Berlin.
-The restaurant focuses on natural wines and biodynamic wines in addition to an exquisite cuisine.
+Gerhard Retter award-winning star sommelier, known from television and various celebrities Gastronomy and Hotel industry active as Maître in Germany, Austria and Europe.
+These include the aubergine by Eckart Witzigmann and in London by Gordon Ramsey and in the Adlon Hotel Berlin.
+Retter runs the Cordo in Berlin today.
+The restaurant is their focus with the drinks on natural wines and biodynamic Weinan next to an exquisite kitchen.

 Gerhard Retter talks to us about gastronomy trends and good wine.

 Where do you draw your inspiration?

 The sparkle in the eyes of my children and guests.

 Oh this question is like the question of my favorite music.
 It is very situation and mood dependent.
 The only answer may and will be: the good wine!
 Ideally, organic or even better biodynamic wine.
 However, I can clearly say that I love Pinot Noir (Pinot Noir) very much.

 Gerhard Retter as a guest: haute cuisine or soul food?

 Authentic and unaffected in any segment.